Spudos/Pure-Drive-Fitness/readme.md

 Pricing is shown on each session view as per the screenshot above

-Below the session descriptions is a textual description of the types of session
+Below the session descriptions is a text description of the types of session

 ![Pricing](docs/features/pricing.png)